How to Grow Sweet Williams

-They grow in various shades of red, pink, purple and white.
-Some can have a variety of colors on one plants, which is fun too.
+They grow in various shades of red, pink, purple, and white.
+Some can have a variety of colors on one plant, which is fun too.

-Here is a great mix to try Dianthus Sweet William Mix, lots of colors and plenty of seed.
+Here is a great mix to try Dianthus Sweet William Mix, with lots of colors, and plenty of seed.